A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 13. Mi fala Kriolu

-As someone who has had the pleasure of traveling to Cape Verde, I can attest to the importance of learning a few key phrases in Cape Verdean creole.
+As someone who has enjoyed traveling to Cape Verde, I can attest to the importance of learning a few key phrases in Cape Verdean Creole.

-One such phrase that will come in handy time and time again is “mi fala Kriolu”, which means “I speak Creole”.
+One such phrase that will come in handy repeatedly is “mi fala Kriolu,” which means “I speak Creole.”

-This phrase will not only impress the locals, but it will also help you communicate more clearly and effectively during your travels.
+This phrase will impress the locals and help you communicate more clearly and effectively during your travels.

 14. N ka ta komprende